piotr-yuxuan/walter-ci/README.md

 ![](./doc/helmut-kohl-1.jpg)

-This action runs an opinionated set of standard steps for all your Clojure projects, defined by conventions and no configuration.
+This action runs an opinionated set of standard steps for all my Clojure projects, defined by conventions and no configuration.

-The goal of Walter is to automate and standardize CI maintenance jobs as much as possible so that you can scale it to more than two public personal projects on GitHub.
+The goal of Walter is to automate and standardize CI maintenance jobs as much as possible so that I can scale it to more than two public personal projects on GitHub.

 It's extremely tedious to maintain workflows on more than two repositories.
 What if you want to make a change?
-What if you have had a good idea to improve your CI on your latest project?
-You don't want to loose any time to propagate change by replication and copy/paste.
+What if you have had a different idea to improve CI on some later project?
+I think that losing all my time propagating changes by replication and copy/paste is an hindrance.
 That's the job of a machine, so let a machine do it.

+## Workflow

+It offers standard actions for all my Clojure projects on GitHub, depending on their type :

+- Clojure library with Leiningen
+- Clojure library with `deps.edn`
+- Public page with `shadow-cljs` and Leiningen
+- Public page with `shadow-cljs` and `deps.edn`

+It is able to perform certain actions on repositories:

+- Run tests
+- Create and deploy new release
+- Upgrade dependencies
+- Report vulnerabilities
+- Generate list of licenses
+- Run quality scan
+- Lint files
+- Sort namespaces

+It doesn't require any addition to the project code, except the installation step.

 ## Installation